APPLIES TO: SQL Server Analysis Services Azure Analysis Services

-Integrated workspace - Utilizes SSDT's own internal Analysis Services instance.
+Integrated workspace - Recommended.
+Utilizes SSDT's own internal Analysis Services instance.
 Use this setting when creating a project that will be deployed to Azure Analysis Services.

 With Integrated workspace, a working database is created in-memory using SSDTs own implicit Analysis Services instance.
-Integrated workspace mode significantly reduces the complexity of authoring tabular projects in SSDT because a separate explicit installation of SQL Server Analysis Services is not required.
+Integrated workspace mode significantly reduces the complexity of authoring tabular projects in SSDT because a separate explicit Analysis Services server is not required.

 By using Integrated workspace mode, SSDT Tabular dynamically starts its own internal SSAS instance in the background and loads the database.
 You can add and view tables, columns, and data in the model designer.
 If you add additional tables, columns, relationships, etc., you're modifying the workspace database.
 Integrated workspace mode does not change how SSDT Tabular works with a workspace server and database.
 What changes is where SSDT Tabular hosts the workspace database.